 If you also have business files in your SSD, then that means you can save a greater deal of money because you get to protect them from harm.

 The M.2 SSD is already known to perform very fast.
-But to keep its speed consistent, you need to properly maintain it and prevent it from heating.
+But to keep its speed consistent, you need to maintain it and prevent it from heating properly.

 Much like the CPU, it also shuts off a part of it to slow down its performance, which prevents it from heating further once the temperature rises.

 The M.2 SSD is the hardest to cool compared to its predecessors.
-It is also the most expensive to cool because the heatsink is oftentimes required when using this card.
-But expect high performance out of your computer once you follow all these tips!
+It is also the most expensive to cool because the heatsink is often required when using this card.
+But expect high performance on your computer once you follow all these tips!